Michaelcraun/MCCrafting/README.md

 # MCCrafting
 Purpose to come!

+## Definitions
+**Shapeless**: A shapeless recipe means that you can place the items required to craft the recipe anywhere in your crafting menu to obtain craft the item(s) listed.
+These recipes are denoted in this README in the following format:
+***Recipe Name (Shapeless)***

 ## Recipes
 This Minecraft datapack includes several quality-of-life recipes that have been broken up into the groups listed below.

 ### Alternate Crafting
 Alternate (potentially better) recipes for crafting in-game items.